With thanks to Hubert Auer for introducing me to the game and the players of the Imster Perlaggengilde in Tarrenz.

 Players and Cards

-The best game is for four players in fixed partnerships, partners sitting opposite.
-There are two-player and six-player versions of the game, and it is possible, though much less satisfactory, for three people to play.
+The best-known game is for four players in fixed partnerships, partners sitting opposite.
+This will be described first, followed by the two-player, six-player and three-player versions of the game, and finally a three-player variant known as Strafperlaggen.
 The deal and play are clockwise.

 A 33-card German suited pack is used.
 The suits are bells (Schell), acorns (Eichel), hearts (Herz) and leaves (Laub).
 In South Tyrol Perlaggen is played with single-headed Salzburger pattern cards, while in North Tyrol most players use the double-headed William Tell pattern.